streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Getting started/_index.md

 linkTitle: "Getting Started"
 weight: 10
 description: >
-  Get started with Connect Fie Pulse through a step by step tutorial.
+  Get started with Connect File Pulse through a step by step tutorial.
 ---

 In this tutorial we will explore how to deploy a basic Connect File Pulse connector step by step.